David Koff: Later life

 In 2006 Koff returned full-time to documentary filmmaking and, with independent producer and director Lyn Goldfarb, formed Organizing Video Productions OVP).
 OVP works primarily with unions to make short films that organizers and rank and file leaders can use as tools to build their movement.

 Koff moved from California to Vermont in 2002, where he lived with the writer Crescent Dragonwagon.
 His novel Threat, a science fiction thriller, Koff self-published as e-book in 2012.
 It should have been part of a trilogy, The Barren Spheres Trilogy, followed by the books Promise and Loss.

 Koff's daughter, Clea Koff, is a forensic anthropologist and writer, whose memoir of her work in Rwanda and the former Yugoslavia for the United Nations International Criminal Tribunal, The Bone Woman, has been published in many languages.
 Her debut mystery fiction novel, Freezing, was published in 2011.

-Koff committed suicide on March 6, 2014, at Hastings-on-Hudson, New York, at the age of 74.
+Koff died by suicide on March 6, 2014, at Hastings-on-Hudson, New York, at the age of 74.
 He suffered from depression for several years.